 I’m also involved in day-to-day activities for a few of our current projects, but once those projects are complete I will be moving away from doing day-to-day PM work.
 Then I will move more in the managerial guidance direction and all that stuff where I’m there as the, “oh Jesus, Oh God, what’s gone wrong?” person.
 I’m going to set up the overall projects and then if something goes wrong, I’ll fix them.

-Do you have a favorite or most interesting Album?
+Do you have a favorite or most interesting album?

 No one, no one gets my meatloaf recipe.
 My wife knows it.
 I know it.
-I never told anyone elsewhere it is.
+I never told anyone else where it is.